MaoZiming/papers/7-datacenter/73-xen.md

 Read: July 10th, 2024.

 This paper proposes a practical design for **paravirtualized** virtual machine.
 The main goal of the design is performance.
+Avoid the full hardware emulation in full virtualizaiton.

 ## Motivation: inefficiency of full virtualization